 Human T cell regulation – from the mechanistic basis to translational applications

 We are in particular interested in the mechanisms by which a tissue resident immunological memory is generated and maintained in the human tissue.
-The reciprocal interactions of T cells with the tissue micro-milieu including the microbiota as well as metabolites and even ions are of particular interest.
-They shape the functionality of the tissue resident memory T cell compartment, “imprint” tissue-tropic migration and residence and represent interesting targets for novel immunomodulatory therapies in settings of autoimmunity, cancer, and chronic infections.
+The reciprocal interactions of T cells with the tissue microenvironment including fungi, microbiota, metabolites and even ions are of particular interest.
+They shape the functionality of the tissue resident memory T cell compartment, “imprint” tissue-tropic migration and residence and represent interesting targets for novel immunomodulatory therapies.

-To address our goals, we use a translational approach, combining the analysis of healthy and pathological tissue samples with novel cutting-edge technologies, gene editing and high-dimensional data analysis.
-We are studying patients undergoing extensive in vivo perturbation of their immune system, i.e. by systemic therapies with immunomodulatory drugs (biologics) or by stem cell transplantation.
+To address our goals, we use a translational and interdisciplinary approach, combining the analysis of healthy and pathological tissue samples with novel cutting-edge technologies, gene editing and high-dimensional data analysis.
+We are studying patients undergoing extensive in vivo perturbation of their immune system, i.e. by systemic therapies with immunomodulatory drugs or by stem cell transplantation.
 We also take advantage of studying patients with genetic immunodeficiency syndromes.

-Together, our research aims to provide a fundamental basis of human T cell regulation and translational applications for the design of pharmaceutical targets and adoptive T cell therapies in settings of autoimmunity, infections, and cancer.
+Together, our research aims to provide a fundamental basis of human T cell regulation and translational applications for the design of pharmaceutical targets and adoptive T cell therapies in settings of infections, autoimmunity and cancer.